"Which yeye gospel?" Drama as BET awards Tems' Me & U Best Gospel of The Year

 American star rapper Drake received the most nominations (seven in total).
 Usher got the lifetime achievement award during the live telecast.

-Tems' bagged the Best Gospel/Inspirational with her hit singer Me & U ahead of Shirley Caesar's "Award All of the Glory".
-Kirk Franklin's "All Things", CeCe Winans' "Come Jesus Come", Maverick City Music, Naomi Raine & Chandler Moore's "God Problems".
-Erica Campbell's Do You Believe in Love?" and Halle Bailey's "Angel".
+The report had it that Tems bagged the Best Gospel/Inspirational with her hit single Me & U ahead of Shirley Caesar's "Award All of the Glory", Kirk Franklin's "All Things", and CeCe Winans' "Come Jesus Come".
+Others in the category were Maverick City Music, Naomi Raine & Chandler Moore's "God Problems", Erica Campbell's Do You Believe in Love?" and Halle Bailey's "Angel".

 Nigerians react to Tems' BET award win

-Many opened up on their confusion about Tems' song as they tried to figure out if it was gospel, considering the lineup it had to contend with.
+Many shared their confusion about Tems' song as they tried to figure out if it was gospel, considering the lineup it had to contend with.

 Legit.ng compiled the reactions below: